JHodgson21/BasicVMLab/README.txt

 Resetting the program:
 1. Click the "Reset" button to clear the current program and reset the UVSim instance.
 2. This will clear the output text area and reset the internal state of the UVSim.

+Configuring the Color Scheme:
+1. The color sceheme is set to a default UVU Green.
+2. To change the color scheme hit the button 'Change Color Scheme'.
+3. The GUI will show some default colors as well as allowing the user to choose any color they'd like.
+4. The first color you pick will be for the outline of the GUI and the second color will be for the button color as well as the background color.
+5. Once you find the first color you like select the color or type in the RGB values of it on the right hand side of the screen and click 'ok'.
+    - If you'd like to save that specific color hit 'Add To Custom Colors'.
+6. After clicking 'ok' you'll choose your second color by selecting it or manually typing in the RGB values of it on the right hand side of the screen.
+Then once you're finished click 'ok'.
+7. The color you chose will carry over throughout your sessions!

 Quitting the application:
 1. Click the "Quit" button to close the UVSim GUI.